Why Grow Hardy Ferns?

 I know I have a soft spot for ferns because there were everywhere in the woods and swamps I loved spending time in as a child.
 But my love of ferns is more than that.
 I rank them as one of the best companion plants for hosta in the shade garden.

 Regal Red Japanese Painted FernMost fine floral arrangements use fern foliage for contrast and texture.
 The fern provides a back drop for the colorful flowers.
 Ferns make the colors stand out.
-They are the Vanna White of the floral world.
+Hardy Ferns are the Vanna White of the floral world.
 They can do the same in a hosta garden.
 Tall ones, short ones, flat ones or vertical ones – there is a lot of variety in the hardy ferns.

 The Christmas fern and the Painted ferns can be used in the foreground of the taller hostas or to the side of the shorter hostas.
 The Ostrich and Royal ferns can stand tall in the background or to the side of the larger hosta.